 Three Young Men on a Bench

-So when I saw this photo of my uncle and his mates, I knew I had to do something with it.
-I could’ve just put it on Instagram with a nice caption but I felt like it deserved something more than that.
-I also knew that any attempt at a live action recreation wouldn’t be able do it justice, so instead I decided on a crafting a reinterpretation.
+NOW: I knew that any attempt at a live action recreation of the original wouldn’t be able do it justice, so I settled on crafting a reinterpretation instead.
 I dissected the photo into its component parts – the place, the people and the clothes they were wearing – and set out to capture something to represent each of them.

-The voice you hear in the film is that of my uncle Nigel, the brother of Curtis and the man who took the original photo, speaking over the sound of the birds recorded from outside my window.
-I caught him on the phone off the back of a nightshift one morning we got talking about the responsibilities he had growing up as a young man in Gloucestershire whilst representing the black community.
-Despite the fifty-year age gap between us and our two very different lives - he was a Jamaican immigrant and I’m a British national - much of what he says about having to look your best still rings true for me.
+The voice you hear in the film is that of my uncle Nigel, the brother of Curtis (d.
+2010) who I caught one morning off the back of a nightshift.
+We got talking about the responsibilities that came alongside representing the community as a young black man in Stroud, and despite the differences between us - he’s a dark-skinned Jamaican immigrant and I’m a mixed-race British national - much of what he says about having to look your best still rings true.

-Thanks to Marie, Olly, Will and Nielsan for all their help on the shoot and with the edit, Elias and everyone at MANDEM for giving me a place to digitally exhibit the project when it first came out, Uncle Nigel for sharing his story, and most important, the family, for living it up the first time round.
+Thanks to Marie, Olly, Will and Nielsan for all their help on the shoot and with the edit, Elias and everyone at MANDEM for giving me a place to digitally exhibit the project when it first came out, Uncle Nigel for sharing his story and his photograph, and most important, the family, for living it up the first time round.